 While it’s true that traffic around Washington, DC, can be congested, Google Maps can help you spot and avoid backups.
 Our best advice is to stay off the interstates during morning (approx. 6 to 9 a.m.) and afternoon (approx. 4 to 7 p.m.) commute times.
 Route 1 runs parallel to Interstate 95 and can offer a workaround for traffic jams.

 Option 1: Interstate 81 South to Winchester, VA.
-From there, take Route 17 toward Fredericksburg.
-NOTE: You will need to take I-95 South for one exit to Route 3.
+From there, take US-50 to US-17 toward Fredericksburg.
+NOTE: Near Fredericksburg, you will need to take I-95 South for one exit to Route 3.

 - The Museum of the Shenandoah Valley, also located in Winchester, interprets the art, history, and culture of the area.
 Kids will love the Nature Connects exhibit coming this summer – nature sculptures created with Legos!

 - Near Stevens City, kids of all ages will enjoy a pit stop at Dinosaur Land, a kitschy attraction that takes you to the prehistoric past.

 Option 2: Take I-81 farther south to New Market, VA.
 From there, take US-211 and US-522 to Route 3 so you can avoid I-95 completely.
 You can visit all the attractions near Winchester plus: